zhoujc999/CS189-Final-Project-T/README.md

 1) Provide an introduction to AWS services, particularly SageMaker
 2) Learn how to use PyTorch and SageMaker
 3) Understand how cloud computing works and why it's relevant to machine learning
-4) Understand how to evaluate performance of the model
-6) How to import data from and store data to S3
+4) How to import data from and store data to S3
-7) How to implement and train a CNN model on the MNIST dataset
+5) How to implement and train a CNN model on the MNIST dataset

 Repository Navigation: We have listed all the files/folders present in our repo below as well as what each contains.